 Food Introduction (Peanut)

 Per the addendum NIAID/LEAP guidelines, babies at high risk for peanut allergy should be introduced to peanut between 4-6 months of age in an age-appropriate way (i.e. no loose nuts until age 5 and use of thinned-out peanut butter).
 The Guidelines define high-risk as patients with severe eczema, egg allergy, or both.
-Per the NIAID guidelines, if the eczema is severe then a peanut specific IgE and/or peanut skin testing should be done before introduction.
-[FOR PROVIDER: PLEASE CONSIDER SPEAKING TO A COMMUNITY ALLERGIST TO DISCUSS IF A BLOOD TEST SHOULD BE SENT BY THE PROVIDER OR IF THE PATIENT SHOULD BE REFERRED TO AN ALLERGIST FOR SKIN TESTING].
+Per the NIAID guidelines, if the eczema is severe then a peanut specific IgE and/or peanut skin testing should be considered before introduction. *Please note that this screening step has been scrutinized and may unnecessarily delay introduction.* Subsequent guidelines, A Consensus Approach to the Primary Prevention of Food Allergy Through Nutrition, do not require prior screening or allergy referral and suggest shared decision making with family.
+[FOR PROVIDER: Goal is for early introduction of peanut between 4 and 6 months if wait time for allergist will delay then consider gradual introduction without screening].

 Food Introduction (Allergenic Foods OTHER THAN Peanut)